agile-students-fall2025/2-git-practice-meiivis/README.md

 ### Ellen's Comment:
-This is an interesting article connecting AI with a larger scope in the world.
+This is an interesting article, connecting AI with a larger scope in the world.
 As a person who would like to pursue my career in finance, I do understand the importance of technolog, and how the tech department has its essential role within a finance corporation.

 ### Comment from Ethan Arnold